 There are more places to eat in Old Town than anyone could conquer in a few days.
-Once I reached the Kornmarkt station back at street level I wandered through many of the central squares, taking inventory of all the restaurants.
+I wandered through many of the central squares taking inventory of it all before committing.

 Steingaße (Stonegarden) is the short street that begins at the Alte Brücke gate, meets the patio of Goldener Hecht.
 It stretches another block or so until it intersects with the main street, Haupstraße, one of the longest pedestrian shopping streets in all of Europe.

-Just outside the window is the Heiliggeistkirche (Holy ghost church), and it is open for free inside tours.
+The Heiliggeistkirche (Holy ghost church) was nearby and open for free tours.